skoczen/will/docs/index.md

     self.say("oh, hello!")
 ```

-Batteries included, and you can get up and running in minutes.
+Lots of batteries are included, and you can get up and running in a couple of minutes.

 Check out the quickstart below!

 <div style="width:100%;clear:both;"></div>